WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Fischer-Dieskau Recital**: *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **Fisk Jubilee Singers**<br />
 **Five College Presidents: An Exchange of Views**: 1 hour program, produced by WNDT and initially distributed by NET in 1965.
 It was originally shot on videotape.<br />
-**Five Faces of Jazz: Newport 1967**: 1 hour program, produced by WGBH and initially distributed by NET in 1968.
+**Five Faces of Jazz: Newport 1967**: 1 hour program, produced by GBH and initially distributed by NET in 1968.
 It was originally shot on videotape. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **Five Tomorrows**: 90 minute program, produced by NET and initially distributed by NET in 1970.
 It was originally shot in color. *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **Flies Eyes**: *Aired as an episode of [Spectrum](/about-the-american-archive/projects/net-catalog/series/spectrum).*<br/>
 **Florence: Days of Destruction**: 1 hour program, produced by Radio-Televisione Italiana and initially distributed by NET in 1966.
 It was originally shot on videotape.<br />
 **The Flowering Cherry**: 90 minute program, produced by BBC and initially distributed by NET in 1969.
 It was originally shot in black and white. *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **Flowers on a One Way Street**: 1 hour program, produced by the National Film Board of Canada and initially distributed by NET in 1969.
 It was originally shot on videotape in black and white.  *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
 **Flying at the Bottom of the Sea**: *Aired as an episode of [Spectrum](/about-the-american-archive/projects/net-catalog/series/spectrum).*<br/>
-**For Freedom Now**: 1 hour program, produced by WGBH and initially distributed by NET in 1963.
+**For Freedom Now**: 1 hour program, produced by GBH and initially distributed by NET in 1963.
 It was originally shot on videotape. *Aired as an episode of [Perspectives](/about-the-american-archive/projects/net-catalog/series/perspectives).*<br/>
 **For Those Who Stay**: 24 minute program, produced by the Woodrow Wilson School of Public and International Affairs, Princeton University and initially distributed by NET in 1964.
 It was originally shot on film.<br />
 **The Forgotten War**: 1 hour program.<br />
 **Formosa and Chiang Kai-shek's Dream**: 1 hour program, produced by Zweites Deutsches Fernsehen and initially distributed by NET in 1965.
 It was originally shot on videotape.<br />